-You don’t need more time.
+You don’t need more time to be more productive wherever you are.
 You need better systems to manage that time.
 And if you want to know how to get more things done in less time, there’s a system for that too.

 In this blog post, I’ll walk you through 7 handy techniques that will help you improve the way you get things done – aka by actually giving yourself less time to, well, get things done.

 But before we jump right into that, here’s the reason why giving yourself less time is actually a really solid way for managing your time.

 Time has more value when you create less of it

 I don’t think I’ll ever forget the story of a CEO of a 6-figure business made himself take piano lessons on top of his already-busy schedule between work and life commitments.

 The reason he did this was so that he could manage his time better.
 He’d wanted to spend more time with his daughter, so he committed to piano lessons as a way to make sure he spent free time with his daughter instead of working.

 The piano lessons gave him less free time after work, letting him spend more of that free time on what mattered to him: being with his daughter.

 And if you remember high school economics, there’s an entire concept for the dynamic between demand and supply.